10 Basic Real Estate Investing For Beginners Success

 By paying 100% cash for each property, you put yourself out of debt without needing a mortgage as the best way forward to build, save and reinvest your profits.

 Step #8— Generate Passive Income

-You can make money actively with your job, take a second hustle or even build your own company if you factor in the costs of your time.
+You can make money actively with your job, take a second hustle, or even build your own company if you factor in your time costs.